Download: UEFL Rules - 2014.pdf or scroll down to view online.

 Regular Season Points

 SECTION 2.
-Regular Season points are distributed according to the following structure, which is comprised of (a) Base and (b) QOC components:
+Regular Season points for ejections are distributed according to the following structure, which is comprised of (a) Base and (b) QOC components:

 a.
 The base points component is present in each ejection, regardless of quality of correctness, except as specified by Rule 4-2-a-1-a in regards to AAA umpires.